PAMunb/SmartChat-Artifact/README.md

 ---

-## RQ1: Bug Detection and Coverage Analysis
+## RQ1: LLMs for Initial Fuzzing Seed Generation

 To generate the graphs for this research question, follow the steps below: